Updated September 2019

 As well as the friendliness and warmth of this cafe and its obliging staff, the highlight for me was the authentic record player playing all the old hits on vinyl.
 I don’t think I have ever enjoyed a brunch to Elton John’s duet with Kiki Dee ,”Don’t’ go breaking my heart”.
 Priceless.
 This is a lovely spot but it is a smallish place so I plan to keep it as an escape for me, not for the whole family.

-Blackbird Cafe & Food Store
+7. Blackbird Cafe & Food Store

 We met friends on a rainy day at Blackbird Cafe and Food Store for afternoon tea.
 While the children were occupied with enormous slices of chocolate cake, toys and a blackboard, the grown ups went about their business with delicious cups of coffee, chai and tea.

-The Snowline Hotel
+2. The Snowline Hotel

 This is a warm, friendly pub that takes its deer decor seriously (my kind of place on that basis alone).

-Bright Berry Farms
+3. Bright Berry Farms

 You can also stock up on frozen berries, homemade cordials and homemade fruit pies.
 Note that there is nowhere to sit indoors here.
 Inside the shop is where you order and stock up on goodies only.
 However, on a fine day, order pancakes or a sorbet and let the kids run around the garden (see below).

-Places to Shop
+Where to Shop

-The first is the toy shop Bang, a couple of doors up from Coral Lee.
+Toy shop Bang is a couple of doors up from Coral Lee.
 This is a fantastic toy shop with a great selection of books, puzzles, educational toys, craft kits and activities and games at reasonable prices.

 Across the road from Bang, is Chooks.
 Chooks is a clothing store that is a little on the cramped side with loads of stock, but in and amongst the racks are some great finds at reasonable prices.
 I found some great lightweight casual dresses for summer for under $60.
 The only things to remember are patience (there is only one change room) and cash (no cards accepted).